Looking for Unclaimed Money NH Might Be Holding for You? DoNotPay Can Help

 The Missing Money feature allows you to claim your money without going through complicated procedures and disclosing your Social Security number or other sensitive details.

-To find unclaimed money under your name, access DoNotPay from any web browser and do the following:
+To find unclaimed money under your name, access DoNotPay from any and do the following:

 - Open the Missing Money feature